Hour

 The time of day is typically expressed in English in terms of hours.
 Whole hours on a 12-hour clock are expressed using the contracted phrase o'clock, from the older of the clock.
 (10 am and 10 pm are both read as "ten o'clock".)

 Hours on a 24-hour clock ("military time") are expressed as "hundred" or "hundred hours".
 (1000 is read "ten hundred" or "ten hundred hours"; 10 pm would be "twenty-two hundred".)

 Fifteen and thirty minutes past the hour is expressed as "a quarter past" or "after" and "half past", respectively, from their fraction of the hour.
 Fifteen minutes before the hour may be expressed as "a quarter to", "of", "till", or "before" the hour.
 (9:45 may be read "nine forty-five" or "a quarter till ten".)

+Time based on the 48 hour day moves twice as fast to synchronise with the time of the 24 hour day.